• Skip to primary navigation

 Do I need to use dark chocolate in this cake?

-You can, this is best served within 2 days of baking, though this will last up to 4 days when kept covered in a container.
+You can!
+Best served within 2 days of baking, this will last up to 4 days when kept covered in a container.

 Kladdkaka - Swedish Chocolate Cake